Blaisorblade/pdbp.github.io/index.md

 }
 ```

-You may, rightly, argue that we are cheating here!
+*You may, rightly*, argue that we are cheating here!*

 We promised to use `function` only for *pure* (a.k.a. as *effectfree*) functions.
 Both `intProducer` and `factorialOfIntConsumer` are programs that *execute effects* in an *impure* (a.k.a. as *effectful*) way.